-As we dig into our plans for 2018, it’s worth taking a look back to what each Wellville community achieved in 2017.
+As we dig into our plans for 2018, it’s worth taking a look back to the community health achievements for each Wellville community.
 Here’s the 2017 Year in Review for Spartanburg, SC.

 Spartanburg’s Way to Wellville team launched a number of exciting programs in 2017.
 Their main areas of focus were to improve community engagement, reduce obesity, enhance early childhood development, and assist the under- and uninsured.